Nethra-Vinod/L-T-Mid-Sem-Project/README.md

 2. The **ultrasonic sensor**, mounted on a servo, continuously scans for obstacles.
 3. If an obstacle is detected, the ESP32 makes the mower stop, turn, and continue in a new direction.
 4. A **separate DC motor spins the cutting blade**, enabling grass cutting while the mower moves.
-5. Power is distributed through a **buck converter**, ensuring stable 5V for the ESP32, servo, and sensors.
+5. Power is distributed through a **regulatorr**, ensuring stable 5V for the ESP32, servo, and sensors.
 6. Future improvements can integrate **IoT features** for remote monitoring and scheduling.

 ---